rwmyers46/Rural-Land-Valuation/README.md

 ### Data Collection:

-In order to control for geographic and legislative variation, such as topography, climate, and taxes, the sample set was chosen from a region of contiguous counties comprising the Blacksland North Texas Region.
+In order to control for geographic and legislative variation, such as topography, climate, and taxes, the sample set was chosen from a region of contiguous counties comprising the Blacklands North Texas Region.
 Data was sourced from [landoftexas.com](https://www.landsoftexas.com/) property listings and processed using **Beautiful Soup** and **Selenium**.
 In order to ensure that the data accurately represented market value, the dataset only included transacted properties.

 <p align="center">
 <img src="https://github.com/rwmyers46/Rural-Land-Valuation/blob/master/images/blacklands_region.png" width="500" height="300"/>